Monsun Gruppe: Indian Ocean trade routes

-The Indian Ocean was considered strategically important, containing India, and the shipping routes and strategic raw materials that the British needed for the war effort.
-In the early years of the war German merchant raiders and pocket battleships had sunk a number of merchant ships in the Indian Ocean; however as the war progressed it became more difficult for them to operate in the area and by 1942 most were either sunk or dispersed.
+The Indian Ocean was strategically important, containing India, and the shipping routes and strategic raw materials that the British needed for the war effort.
+In the early years of the war German merchant raiders and pocket battleships had sunk a number of merchant ships in the Indian Ocean; as the war progressed it became more difficult for them to operate in the area and by 1942 most were either sunk or dispersed.
 From 1941, U-boats were also considered for deployment to this area but due to the successful periods known as the First and Second Happy Times, it was decided that sending U-boats to the Indian Ocean would be an unnecessary diversion.
 There were also no foreign bases in which units could operate from and be resupplied, hence they would be operating at the limits of their range.
 As a result, the Germans concentrated primarily on their U-boat campaign in the North Atlantic.

-Japan's entry into the war in 1941 led to the capture of European South-east Asian colonies such as British Malaya and the Dutch East Indies.
+Japan's entry into the war in 1941 led to the capture of European south-east Asian colonies such as British Malaya and the Dutch East Indies.
 In May and June 1942, Japanese submarines began operating in the Indian Ocean and had engaged British forces in Madagascar.
-The British had invaded the Vichy-controlled island in order to prevent it from falling into Japanese hands – however, as Japan was never known (from post-war evaluation) to have had plans to place Madagascar within its own sphere of influence, Britain's defense of the island could also have been surmised to have been a plausible defense against any possibility of Madagascar falling under Germany's own ambitions.
+The British had invaded the Vichy-controlled island to prevent it from falling into Japanese hands – as Japan was never known (from post-war evaluation) to have had plans to place Madagascar within its own sphere of influence, Britain's defense of the island could also have been surmised to have been a plausible defense against any possibility of Madagascar falling under Germany occupation.

 Axis strategic raw materials

-The German invasion of the Soviet Union in 1941 had ended the use of overland routes which were for the delivery of strategic materials from southeast Asia, and few Axis ships were able to avoid Allied patrols of the North Atlantic.
-Japan was interested in exchanging military technology with Germany, the Japanese submarine I-30 initiated the submerged transport of strategic materials in mid-1942 by delivering 1500 kg of mica and 660 kg of shellac.Paterson (2004), p.33 Japanese submarines designed for the vast distances of the Pacific were more capable transports than the compact German U-boats which were designed for operations around coastal Europe; but large Italian submarines had proved ineffective for convoy attacks.
+The German invasion of the Soviet Union in 1941 had ended the use of overland routes for the delivery of strategic materials from southeast Asia, and few Axis ships were able to avoid Allied patrols in the North Atlantic.
+Japan was interested in exchanging military technology with Germany, and the Japanese submarine I-30 initiated the submerged transport of strategic materials in mid-1942 by delivering 1500 kg of mica and 660 kg of shellac.Paterson (2004), p.33 Japanese submarines designed for the vast distances of the Pacific were more capable transports than the compact German U-boats which were designed for operations around coastal Europe; but large Italian submarines had proved ineffective for convoy attacks.
 The Italian Royal Navy (Regia Marina) converted seven Italian submarines operating from BETASOM into "transport submarines" in order to exchange rare or irreplaceable trade goods with Japan.
 They were: The Bagnolin, the Barbarigo, the Cappellini (renamed Aquilla III in May 1943), the Finzi, the Giuliani, the Tazzoli and the Torelli.